Validators5 min read

 No tool is 100% accurate.
 Syntax validation catches obvious errors.
 MX checking confirms a domain can receive mail but does not validate the specific user account.

 Verify and validate email addresses with MX record checks and RFC 5322 syntax validation.
-No install, no account required to try it.
+Runs fully offline in the MyDevTools desktop app.